 Family is one of the most important things in Hall’s life.
 She has strong relationships with her daughter, son, and grandson in addition to the daughter she was reunited with eighteen years after giving her up for adoption.
 She is also close to her brother and 92-year-old mother, who live nearby and have helped to fill in the blanks of her past.
 After being reunited with her biological family, Monica began traveling to Canada.
 She also makes frequent visits to Anchorage, the land of her youth.

-Hall is the author of Cold Processed Soaps and other texts on the manufacturing of natural products and is a member of a group for women writers.
+Hall’s essays have been published by Women Writers, Women’s Books and the Anchorage Press, and she is a member of a group for women writers.
 Her writing focuses on themes of identity, rebellion, self-doubt, and—most importantly—growth.
-She loves to write in the early morning hours when her world is quiet and her mind is open.
+She loves to write in the early morning hours when her world is quiet and her mind is open.”